Package Leaflet: Information for the User

 Solifenacin succinate

-The active ingredient of this medication belongs to the group of anticholinergics.
-These medications are used to reduce the activity of an overactive bladder.
-This allows you to have more time before needing to go to the bathroom and increases the amount of urine that your bladder can hold.
+The active substance of this medication belongs to the group of anticholinergics.
+These medications are used to reduce the activity of the overactive bladder.
+This allows you to have more time before needing to use the restroom and increases the amount of urine your bladder can hold.

 Solifenacin is used to treat the symptoms of overactive bladder syndrome.
-These symptoms include: having a strong and sudden need to urinate without prior warning, having to urinate frequently or experiencing urine leakage due to not reaching the bathroom in time.
+These symptoms include: having a strong and sudden need to urinate without warning, needing to urinate frequently, or having urine leakage due to not reaching the restroom in time.

-Inform your doctor before starting treatment with solifenacin if you have or have had any of the diseases mentioned above.
+Before starting treatment with solifenacin, inform your doctor if you have or have had any of the aforementioned diseases.

 Warnings and precautions